Literature / King's Quest

 These books provide examples of:

 - Chaos Architecture: The sometimes odd and inconsistent geography in the games is Justified in the guides by use of maps and an explanation that the world is in "magical flux" and geography changes sometimes daily, or in some cases lands are surrounded by a "magical law of 'containment'" (to explain the Wrap Around in the earlier games).
+It keeps the games mechanics as it is meant to be a walkthrough to the games in which mechanics are actually utilized.

 - Covers Always Lie: The cover for the 3rd and 4th editions has Alexander wielding a dagger and Cassima wielding a bow against a dragon-like thing, which is odd from the games in several different ways.